 Texas current minimum liability insurance is known as 30/60/25 coverage.
 This limits payments to $30,000 for each injured person, totaling $60,000 per accident (if two or more people are injured) and $25,000 to cover property damage to the other party.
 While this may seem like a good amount of money, it may not be nearly enough depending on the severity of your injuries.

-When it comes to ensuring your ability to physically and financially recover after an auto accident, the best advice is: be prepared.
-Consider what you stand to lose if you are gravely injured in an auto accident or if you should injure someone else.
+When it comes to ensuring your ability to physically and financially recover after an auto accident, the best advice is: be prepared and know what to do after an accident.
+Consider what you stand to lose if you are gravely injured in an auto accident or if you injure someone else.

-Remember insurance agencies often care more about their profits than your recovery.
+Remember, insurance agencies often care more about their profits than your recovery.
 Sometimes the only way to get through their red tape is by having an experienced attorney fight on your behalf.
-If you were injured in an auto accident, a personal injury attorney can make all the difference in your ability to get the compensation you deserve.
-We at Pierce Skrabanek PLLC are here to help.
+If you were injured in an auto accident, a personal injury attorney will make all the difference in your ability to get the compensation you deserve.